This article was first published on 2 August 2022.

 1. The episodes are well-paced

-Even with only two episodes as of writing, Big Mouth proves to be a promising K-drama.
+With every new episode adding to the narrative, Big Mouth proved to be a promising K-drama.
 The pilot set up all the pieces of the game without giving away too much about the plot, ending in a nice high.
 By episode 2, the audience get a better grasp of the narrative, showing us that Chang-Ho is more than a naive mouthpiece caught in a scandalous affair.
 The plot’s details simmer into a big payoff, perfectly capturing the mystery-thriller element to a T.

 2. The characters are all well-rounded